EXHIBITION

 Louis.Webre@Doyle.com

-NEW YORK, NY -- Doyle is honored to announce the landmark sale of the Estate of Bartlett Burnap scheduled for Wednesday, May 15, 2024 at 11am.
-This extensive collection features over 160 works of art, including exceptional examples of Western Art, Sporting Art and works by California artists.
+NEW YORK, NY -- Competitive bidding at Doyle's May 15, 2024 auction of the Estate of Bartlett Burnap drove the sale total over $2.4 million, far surpassing the pre-sale estimate of $1,142,400-1,821,900.
+This extensive collection featured over 160 works of art, including exceptional examples of Western Art, Sporting Art and works by California artists.
 It was assembled by avid sportsman and collector Bartlett Burnap of Palm Beach, Florida, and Sun Valley, Idaho.
+Attracting collectors and sporting enthusiasts from coast to coast and overseas, the highly-anticipated auction followed a series of preview exhibitions in Doyle's regional galleries.

 Bartlett Burnap (1932-2022) was born in Los Angeles, California, to a family with deep roots in the American Northeast.
 Among his ancestors were colonial statesman and physician Josiah Bartlett (1729-1795) of New Hampshire, who was a signer of the Declaration of Independence, and Senator James Arkell (1829-1902) of upstate New York, an inventor and industrialist who was granted thirty-two patents for the manufacture of paper bags.